 4) If they won’t let you paint their hands or feet.
 Bribe them with some of the old Halloween candy in your house.
 Worked like a charm for me!

-5) Tell them they are doing a good job throughout the process.
+5) Tell them they are doing an excellent job throughout the process.

 6) DON’T let them out of the high chair until ALL the paint is cleaned up!